TheAlexDev23/japm/README.md

 I've seen many people trying to build their own package manager recently, so I also decided to try it out.

+The package manager worked before, until I decided to rewrite it in a different way.
+Now all JAPM logic and

 # Milestones
 - [ ] Creating japml, a library that handles all operations where japm would just be it's implementation
 - [x] Package Installation